davelandry/missionnutrition/_services/pantry.md

 * Develop recommendations for a food environment better aligned with your health goals
 * Create a tailored action plan to modify your pantry today!

 After this session, your home will match your diet plan.
-To reinforce this experience, many people find that the [Supermarket Tour](/services/supermarket/) and [Follow-Up Coaching Counseling](/services/followup/) pair nicely with this service to maintain your new and improved home pantry space!
+To reinforce this experience, many people find that the [Family Nutrition Assessment](/services/family/) and [Follow-Up Coaching Counseling](/services/followup/) pair nicely with this service to maintain your new and improved home pantry space!